ElMaxito/Pomoflut/README.md

 ## Getting Started

-To get started with Pomoflut, clone the repository and open it in your preferred IDE.
+To get started with Pomoflut, clone the repository and open it in your preferred IDE (or download the app for Mac directly from the [Releases](https://github.com/ElMaxito/pomoflut/releases) page.).
 Ensure you have Flutter installed and run the following commands:

 ```bash
 flutter pub get